 Notes

-- Muffins will keep at room temperature in a sealed container for 3 days, or up to a week in the refrigerator.
+- Storage: Muffins will keep at room temperature in a sealed container for 3 days.

-- Baked muffins can be stored in the freezer for up to 3 months, tightly wrapped in foil and stored in a freezer safe container.
+- Freezing: Baked muffins can be stored in the freezer for up to 3 months in a freezer-safe container.

 Hi everyone,